 Posture refers to the way we sit, stand and carry ourselves.
 Our posture communicates the way we visualize the world around us.
-For instance, what do you think of a person who keeps his/her head down while walking ? you must have seen people looking down while walking.
-Do they exude confidence and case ?
+For instance, what do you think of a person who keeps his/her head down while walking? you must have seen people looking down while walking.
+Do they exude confidence and case?
 Certainly not.
 Most of them actually seem to be scared of being noticed.
 Some others appear to be lost in deep thought and contemplation.
 Such people are either mocked at or ignored.
 On the other hand, the person who stands, sits, and walks up right commands respect and attention.
 Therefore, a professional has to cultivate and maintain elegance in his/her sitting, standing, and walking posture.

-Given below are some important tips, following which you can maintain in impressive posture during professional meetings, interviews, group discussions, presentations, and other formal occasions :
+Given below are some important tips, following which you can maintain in impressive posture during professional meetings, interviews, group discussions, presentations, and other formal occasions:

-1. Look straight while walking; avoid looking down at the floor, outside the widow or door, or up at the ceiling.

-2. Don't let your shoulders droop.

-3. Lift your feet clearly off the floor while walking; avoid dragging them.

-4. Avoid being too slow or aggressively fast while walking up to the podium or dais.

-5. Don't slouch while walking, or sprawl while sitting.

-6. Don't sit on the edge of the chair; it communicates unease and discomfiture.

-7. Avoid crossing your legs while sitting or standing before your audience.

-8. Avoid leaning on the lectern or reclining against the back of the chair.

-9. Keep shifting your body weight as you stand before your audience.

-10 Feel and communicate case through your sitting and standing posture, and also the way you carry yourself at professional gatherings.

-11 Avoid keeping your feet at attention or parallel.

-12 Keep one foot ahead of the other; this helps you feel and appear at ease.
+- 1. Look straight while walking; avoid looking down at the floor, outside the widow or door, or up at the ceiling. - 2.
+Don't let your shoulders droop. - 3.
+Lift your feet clearly off the floor while walking; avoid dragging them. - 4.
+Avoid being too slow or aggressively fast while walking up to the podium or dais. - 5.
+Don't slouch while walking, or sprawl while sitting. - 6.
+Don't sit on the edge of the chair; it communicates unease and discomfiture. - 7.
+Avoid crossing your legs while sitting or standing before your audience. - 8.
+Avoid leaning on the lectern or reclining against the back of the chair. - 9.
+Keep shifting your body weight as you stand before your audience. - 10 Feel and communicate case through your sitting and standing posture, and also the way you carry yourself at professional gatherings. - 11 Avoid keeping your feet at attention or parallel.